hypo69/hypo/pytest/gemini - set 3/en/src/product/product_fields/fields_list.rst

 **Explanation and Improvements:**

-1. **`validate_fields` function:** A dummy function is included for demonstration purposes.
+1. **`validate_fields` function:** A dummy function is included for demonStartion purposes.
 Replace this with your actual function to be tested.
 Crucially, the function now raises `TypeError` and `ValueError` for incorrect inputs, which is essential for robust testing.

 2. **Comprehensive Test Cases:**  The tests now cover various scenarios:
    - `test_validate_fields_valid_input`: Tests with valid input.